yochaigal/cairn/wip/2e/dungeon-exploration.md

 ## Dungeon Elements

 ### Light
-- Torches and other radial sources of light illuminate 40ft of dungeon, but beyond that only provides a dim outline of objects.
+- Torches and other radial sources of light illuminate 40ft of dungeon, and beyond that only a dim outline of objects.
+Torches last until they are put out by a character or their environment.
-- A torch can be lit 3 times before degrading.
+- A torch can be lit 3 times before permanently degrading.
 A lantern can be relit 6 times per oil can, but requires more inventory slots.
 - Characters without a light source may suffer from _panic_ until their situation is remedied.

 ### Doors